lk-geimfari/expynent/README.md

 </p>

-**Expynent** is a tiny library that provides regular expression patterns.
+**Expynent** is a tiny library that provides common regular expression patterns.
 This can be useful if you don't want to write regular expression manually.
 Also you can use this library as [fixture](https://docs.pytest.org/en/latest/fixture.html) for testing framework like a [py.test](https://docs.pytest.org/en/latest/).

 ## Docs